• Skip to primary navigation

 3. Egg Whites- This one sounds a little weird, but it's actually quite good!
 Adding egg whites will make your oatmeal nice and fluffy, and it'll be more filling, so you don't have to eat as much to keep you full until lunchtime.

 4. Fruit- Pretty much every fruit goes well with oatmeal.
-Bananas, all kinds of berries, apples, strawberries... you really can't go wrong.
+Bananas, all kinds of berries, apples, cherries... you really can't go wrong.
 You can use one type of fruit or mix and match.
 Just make sure to remove any pits or stems before adding them in!
 Crisper fruits, like apples, will soften and dried fruits will plump up nicely if you add them while the oatmeal is still cooking.
 Softer fruits, like bananas or blueberries, are best added after.

 5. Maple Syrup or Honey- A small amount will go a long way to sweeten your oatmeal and give it that great maple or honey taste.
 However, if you've already added some sugar or another sweetener, you might want to steer clear of this one.
 It's best used as a sweetener and not with one.
 (Unless you're doing a super sweet maple brown sugar combo!
 Then absolutely go for it!).